Electric-Coin-Company/tfl-book/src/introduction.md

 The original block `f` at `T=0` has been replaced by a new block `f'` at `T=1` which no longer contains the deposit to the bridging system.
 Meanwhile, however, the associated proxy tokens may have already been used in a complex chain of Defi applications or deposited onto an exchange and sold.

 This example demonstrates how a lack of `guaranteed finality` can impede many useful real-world scenarios.
 In practice, systems and services which need greater assurances wait for more block confirmations.
-This has two drawbacks: first, this introduces a delay which inhibits many useful applications, but second and perhaps worse, it _doesn't remove the vulnerability_, it only reduces the liklihood.
+This has two drawbacks: first, this introduces a delay which inhibits many useful applications, but second and perhaps worse, it _doesn't remove the vulnerability_, it only reduces the likelihood.

 ## Visualizing Trailing Finality